Skip to content

 Things To Do in Manila

-Binondo is a bustling district and the world’s oldest Chinatown, offering a lively atmosphere and a rich blend of Chinese-Filipino culture.
+Binondo is a bustling district and the world’s oldest Chinatown.
+It offers a lively atmosphere and a rich blend of Chinese-Filipino culture.

 Begin your journey in Binondo at Binondo Church, officially known as the Minor Basilica of St. Lorenzo Ruiz.
 This centuries-old church showcases stunning architecture and holds great religious significance.
 Take a moment to appreciate the tranquillity and history of this sacred site.

 Binondo is renowned for its delectable Chinese-Filipino cuisine.
-Dive into a culinary adventure and be sure to try traditional dishes such as dim sum, dumplings, noodles, and siopao (steamed buns).
+Dive into a culinary adventure and try traditional dishes such as dim sum, dumplings, noodles, and siopao (steamed buns).
 Many local eateries and restaurants offer these mouthwatering treats.

 Binondo is also home to bustling markets where you can shop for various goods, from fresh produce and herbs to traditional Chinese ingredients and spices.
-Take time to wander along the district’s less-travelled side streets, where you might discover hidden gems like antique shops, art galleries, and quaint cafes.
+Travelling along the district’s less-travelled side streets, you might discover hidden gems like antique shops, art galleries, and quaint cafes.

 Practical Tips